DanWahlin/CustomerManagerStandard/readme.md

 Load sample data into MongoDB by performing the following steps:

 * Execute 'mongod' to start the MongoDB daemon
-* Navigate to the CustomerManager directory (the one that has initMongoCustData.js in it) then execute 'mongo' to start the MongoDB shell
+* Navigate to the CustomerManager/server directory (the one that has initMongoData.js in it)
+* Execute 'mongo' to start the MongoDB shell
-* Enter the following in the mongo shell to load the seed files:
+* Enter the following in the mongo shell to load the data seed file:
  * use custmgr
- * load("initMongoCustData.js")
- * load("initMongoSettingsData.js")
- * load("initMongoStateData.js")
+ * load("initMongoData.js")

 Start the Node/Express server:
-* navigate to the CustomerManager/server directory then execute 'node app.js'
+* Navigate to the CustomerManager/server directory
+* Execute 'node app.js'

 View the application at http://localhost:3000